millken/falcore/index.md

 ## Building

 Falcore is currently targeted at Go 1.1.
+There are no dependencies outside the standard library.

 ## Maintainers